haiwen/seafile-admin-docs/manual/deploy_pro/setup_with_amazon_s3.md

 host = <access endpoint for storage provider>
 key_id = your-key-id
 key = your-secret-key
+# v2 authentication protocol will be used if not set
 use_v4_signature = true
+# required for v4 protocol. ignored for v2 protocol.
 aws_region = <region name for storage provider>

 [fs_object_backend]